Published: 31 August 2022

 - offer payment at a level that is commensurate with the nature and demands of the activity and is fair when compared to other members of the research team, to acknowledge the value placed on public involvement

-- consult with members of the public about how they would like to receive payment or acknowledgement for their contributions
+- consult with members of the public about how they would like to receive payment (which could be financial and/or non-monetary) or acknowledgement for their contributions

 - where possible, be flexible when offering payment and recognition as individual’s circumstances should be taken into account and may change